 When to Lower Crib to Highest Setting?

-It’s safe to lower cribs to the highest setting when your baby is newborn and unable to crawl or stand.
+It’s safe to lower cribs to the highest setting when your baby is a newborn and unable to crawl or stand.
 This setting also allows you to place your little one down easily especially if you’re a tall parent.
 The crib should only be in the highest setting if your baby is below the age of five months.

 How to Lower the Crib Mattress